Son-Daehan/chat_app/chat_outline.md

 - xx - Register
   - xx - Send a post request to backend `/api/register`
 - xx - Logout

   - xx - Send a post request to backend `/api/log_out`

+- Chat

+  - should the chat be able to pop out while roaming the site??

 - Chat log
   - xx - send chat to redis
   - retreive chat log from redis if the user wants to load the history
     - or should i have the log history persist...
+    - current chat session history should persist through refresh
+    - or should chat persist through a 24 hour time limit?

 State Management